CyberAgentGameEntertainment/NovaShader/README.md

 Using the Particle System's Custom Vertex Streams, you can animate the properties of the Material.
 In the following example, we will use the Custom Vertex Streams to rotate the texture.

-#### Set up the Custom PartSysCustomDataModule
+#### Set up the Custom Data
-First, set up the [Particle SystemのCustom Data](https://docs.unity3d.com/2019.4/Documentation/Manual/PartSysCustomDataModule.html).
+First, set up the [Particle System's Custom Data](https://docs.unity3d.com/2019.4/Documentation/Manual/PartSysCustomDataModule.html).
 In this case, we have set a value that changes from 0 to 1 over time to `Custom1.X`.

 <p align="center">